-An appropriate learning system for a simple conceptual space such as the one presented by the colour wheel is a one dimensional Self-Organising Map (SOM).
-Self-Organising Maps are a type of unsupervised neural network commonly used for classification of data that have been applied to a wide range of applications (Kohonen, 1995).
-In the implemented system, the classification error reported by the SOM learning algorithm is used as a measure of the novelty inherent in the sense data produced by an experience.
+An appropriate learning system for a simple conceptual space such as the one presented by the hue values of an environment is a one dimensional Self-Organising Map (SOM) which is a type of unsupervised neural network commonly used for classification of data (Kohonen 1995).
+The classification error reported by the SOM learning algorithm is used as a measure of the novelty inherent in the sense data produced by an experience.
+Figure 8 illustrates how the learning process can distort a SOM's representation of the colour spectrum and how this in turn affects the novelty detection process.